 The marijuana grower salaries awarded to grow-op leaders are well deserved as the job is all encompassing, stressful and requires both personal and professional time commitments.

-In our survey results, master growers had an average annual salary of $104,000.
-The range of average salaries for a master growers was $75,000 - $120,000, depending on size of the grow operation and which state they were located in.
+In our survey results, master growers had an average annual salary of $125,000.
+The average salary for a master grower ranges from $85,000 to $145,000, depending on size of the grow operation and which state they were located in.

 Assistant grower salary